asfarlathif/RefineMod/README.md

 usethis::use_package("package name") #To include package dependencies in the DESCRIPTION file

-devtools::build_vignettes("vignette name") #Initialize vignette RMD file
+usethis::use_vignette("vignette name") #Initialize vignette RMD file

 #PACKAGE DIAGNOSIS